goodrobots/devFrame/docs/_docs/21-ardupilot-setup.md

 Note -- We only set the RC failsafe, but you should enable and configure failsafes per your local regulations.
 {: .notice--primary}

-**CAUTION** -- Make sure you [understand the actions](https://ardupilot.org/copter/docs/failsafe-landing-page.html) performed as a result of each Failsafe you enable.
+**CAUTION** -- Make sure you [understand the actions](https://ardupilot.org/copter/docs/failsafe-landing-page.html) performed as a result of each failsafe you enable.
 If a failsafe is triggered, the aircraft will take several autonomous actions that may or may not be correct based on your local operating area and/or regulations.
 {: .notice--info}

 ## Flight Modes
+- Make sure your channel 5 radio switch works as it should to [switch Flight Modes](https://ardupilot.org/copter/docs/common-rc-transmitter-flight-mode-configuration.html#common-rc-transmitter-flight-mode-configuration).
 - Leave all Flight Modes to stabilize for now.
-Will set them during Preflight.
+We will set them later during Preflight.

+Note - Now is a good time to become familiar with the [many flight modes](https://ardupilot.org/copter/docs/flight-modes.html) available.
+{: .notice--primary}

 ## Battery Monitor
 - [Configure](https://ardupilot.org/copter/docs/common-power-module-configuration-in-mission-planner.html) the Analog Voltage and Current Monitor
 - For the MRo ACSP4 Power Module we use the following settings:
-  - Moniter:  Analog and Voltage
+  - Monitor:  Analog and Voltage
   - Sensor: Other
   - APM Ver: Pixhawk
   - Volt/volt: 13.4545